The Digital Wisdom Collective

 What The Canary Does

-Built by Barbara Wittmann — who has worked inside ERP programs at every level, from SAP's Office of the CEO to global implementations and post-go-live recovery.
+Built by Barbara Wittmann, who has worked inside ERP programs at every level, from SAP's Office of the CEO to global implementations.

 Most programs don't fail because people make bad decisions.
 They fail because people make decisions without seeing the same reality.